bferguso/nr-ansible/roles/maven_builder/README.md

-Role Name: apm_vault_token
+Role Name: maven_builder
 =========

-This role deploys the Vault token and environment for the Fluent Bit agent.
+This role deploys configuration for Maven builder containers.

 Requirements
 ------------

-For automatic retrieval of the broker token from Vault, you will also need the envconsul binary installed on the Ansible controller.
+At this time, the role only deploys configuration and expects a container image to be available.

 Role Variables
 --------------